 It’s important that you do some research and speak with organizations that offer these services.
-To help you find a reputable company, watch this video on what to look for in a credit counseling agency.
+This will help you sort out the reputable companies from the not so reputable ones.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.